pachyderm/pachyderm/doc/docs/master/troubleshooting/general_troubleshooting.md

 If you do not explicitly set the pachd address config value, `pachctl` will default to using port forwarding, which throttles traffic to ~1MB/s.
 If you need to do large downloads/uploads you should consider using pachd address config value.
 You'll also want to make sure you've allowed ingress access through any firewalls to your k8s cluster.

+### Naming a Repo with an Unsupported Symbol

+#### Symptom

+A Pachyderm repo was accidentally named starting with a (`-`) and the repository is treated as a flag instead of a repository.

+#### Recourse

+Pachyderm supports standard `bash` utilities that you can use to resolve this and similar problems.
+For example, in this case, you can specify double dashes (`--`) to delete the repository.
+Double dashes signify the end of the options and tell the shell to process the rest arguments as filenames and objects.

+For more information, see `man bash`.